arrai-innovations/commitlint-config/README.md

    $ npm install --save-dev @commitlint/cli
    ```

-1. Create a `.husky/commit-msg` file to run commitlint:
+1. Create a `.husky/commit-msg` file at the root of your repo to run commitlint:

    ```bash
    #!/usr/bin/env bash